-Boulder's battle for municipalization uncertain with votes still too close to call – BizWest
+Boulder's battle for municipalization hangs on with results still unofficial – BizWest

-BOULDER — Just 117 votes are separating those for and against continuing funding Boulder’s bid for municipalization, with 50.22 percent against the measure as of 2:15 a.m. and with ballots still to count.
+BOULDER — Boulder’s municipalization future is barely holding on, as votes in favor for the measure make up for just 52.81 percent of ballots as of 2:04 p.m. and with ballots still to count.

 The race is too close to call, but extending and increasing the utility tax (issue 2L on the ballot) was one of three key municipalization-related votes in Boulder.
+Earlier this morning, the votes were swinging the other way, with 50.22 percent against extending the tax.
 If it fails, it will end the city’s seven-year quest to separate from Xcel Energy and form its own municipal utility, unless it found alternative funding.

 Sponsored Content